hslrock/github_guide/Chapter0.md

 -m represents a message, if  [`1 file changed, 1 insertion (+)`] is shown, commit succeeded

-Repeat the same process with addition update, then output is slightly different
+Try repating the same process with additional update, then output is slightly different

 - - -
 ## Going Back to the previous commit